Causal Discovery with Unobserved Confounding and non-Gaussian Data: Ancestral graphs

-Nevertheless, setting $d_{43} = \beta_{43}$ yields $\varepsilon_3 \independent \varepsilon_4 = Y_4 - d_{43} Y_3$.
-In this case, the regressor is not used in the independence test.
-But, in the sequel, we show that this type of certificate is in fact sound and complete for parental relationships in BAPs.
-Since there are no other parental relationships that can be certified, but dependencies still remain, we will conclude that all other pairs are siblings. \end{example}
+Nevertheless, we can progress by giving up on the regression focus.
+Observe instead that setting $d_{43} = \beta_{43}$ yields $\varepsilon_3 \independent \varepsilon_4 = Y_4 - d_{43} Y_3$.
+In this case, the independence test focuses on the error term and not the regressor and is able to certify that 3 precedes 4.
+In the sequel, we will show that this alternative type of independence certificate is in fact sound and complete for parental relationships in BAPs.
+In the present example, since there are no other parental relationships that can be certified, but dependencies still remain, we may conclude (correctly) that all other pairs are siblings. \end{example}